paloul/academy.containerization/02-Modifying_Images/Readme.md

 ## Observations
 Take a look at the output from `docker images`.
 What do you notice between the original Ubuntu image and your customized image?

+Building our own container images using Dockerfiles gives us flexibility to be more efficient.